viamrobotics/micro-rdk/OTA.md

 The `version` field is equivalent to a `tag` and can be any arbitrary string of up to 128 characters.
 After successfully applying the new firmware, this `version` will be stored in NVS.
-This values is compared to that of the latest machine config from app.viam.com and will trigger the update process.
+This value is compared to that of the latest machine config from app.viam.com and will trigger the update process.

 ## Requirements